mriddle/mriddle/posts/2013_01_03_Upgrading_to_Capybara_2.md

-Hello fellow ninjas!
+Hello fellow code monkeys!

 Recently upgraded a Rails 3 project here at LP to [Capybara](https://github.com/jnicklas/capybara) 2 from 1.1.2.
-Ran into a few minor bumps along the way and which we've shared below and hopefully it helps others choosing to upgrade.
+Ran into a few minor bumps along the way which we've shared below.
+Hopefully it helps others choosing to upgrade.

 **Useful links:**